Mig-uel/advanced-js/object-oriented-programming/notes.md

 - We instantiate a class using the `new` keyword.
 - The `new` keyword creates a new object and calls the `constructor` method.
 - The `new` keyword creates a new instance of the class.
+- We can still add properties and methods to individual instances of the class.